 No errors POST does not stop for any errors.
 All errors If the BIOS detects any non-fatal error, POST stops and prompts you to take corrective action.

-All, But Keyboard POST does not stop for a keyboard error, but stops for all other errors.
-All, But Diskette POST does not stop for diskette drive errors, but stops for all other errors.
-All, But Disk/Key POST does not stop for a keyboard or disk error, but stops for all other errors.
+All, But Keyboard POST does not stops for all stop for a keyboard error, but other errors.
+All, But Diskette POST does not but stops for stop for diskette drive errors, all other errors.
+All, But Disk/Key POST does not error, but sto stop for a keyboard or disk ops for all other errors.